Dambakqur/1er-Proyecto-Curso-20-Curriculum-Vitae/README.md

 Hello!
-This link should lead you to my CV. https://dambakqur.github.io/1er-Proyecto-Curso-20-Curriculum-Vitae/HTML/intro.html Hope you well.~
+This link should lead you to my CV. type "html/intro.html" next to the tex in the search bar to see my cv!
+Hope you well.~